 Have you noticed that your parent or grandparent has been exhibiting lapses in memory as of late?
 It’s quite normal to forget small things every now and then, but still, memory loss is not something that should be taken lightly at all.

 While there may be no surefire way to prevent Alzheimer’s disease or dementia, there are several options that can help lower the risk of it.
-Down below, Edmacy Home Care, Inc. has listed a couple of suggestions that should be beneficial to your predicament.
+Down below, Edmacy Home Health Care has listed a couple of suggestions that should be beneficial to your predicament.

 You can help sharpen a senior loved one’s memory when you…